christosnon/domain-availability-checker/README.md

 # domain-availability-checker
-A simple python program that checks if a domain is available
+A simple python program that checks if a list of domains are available